Liberty, Tennessee

 Liberty is a town in DeKalb County, Tennessee, United States.
-The population was 367 at the 2000 census and 310 in 2010.
+As of the 2020 census, Liberty had a population of 334.
 Liberty's main street was listed on the National Register of Historic Places in 1987 as the Liberty Historic District.

 History

 Liberty was settled circa 1797 by Adam Dale, an American Revolutionary War veteran from Maryland who built a mill on Smith Fork Creek.

 Much of Main Street in Liberty is included in an historic district listed on the National Register of Historic Places.
 Properties in the historic district include the Liberty High School, built from limestone quarried in the area, and the Salem Baptist Church and cemetery.

 On the evening of March 23, 1889, Liberty was hit by a tornado that uprooted trees and caused extensive damage to homes.
 A local church was completely destroyed.
 According to records, there were no fatalities reported.

 Geography

 Liberty is located at (36.004959, -85.972816).

 According to the United States Census Bureau, the town has a total area of 1.0 sqmi, all land.